Magick without tears, ch. Selfishness

 ![]() |

-And although the greatest spiritual masters in human history (not only our Master Therion but the Buddha, Krishna, Mohamed, Krishnamurti, etc. as well) have all said NOT to do that, a lot of human beings still meekly bow down to some authority.
+And although the greatest spiritual masters in human history (not only our Master Therion but also the Buddha, Krishna, Muhammad, Krishnamurti, etc.) have all advised against it, many human beings still meekly bow down to some authority.

-And although the greatest spiritual masters in human history (not only our Master Therion but the Buddha, Krishna, Mohamed, Krishnamurti, etc. as well) have all said NOT to do that, a lot of human beings still meekly bow down to some authority.
+And although the greatest spiritual masters in human history (not only our Master Therion but also the Buddha, Krishna, Muhammad, Krishnamurti, etc.) have all advised against it, many human beings still meekly bow down to some authority.

-Cognitive neuroscience, the hardcore science, unequivocally affirms that our experience is happening between our ears, not on the outside.
+Cognitive neurobiology, the hardcore science, unequivocally affirms that our experience is happening between our ears, not on the outside.
+So, why waste time by focusing on the outside?

 Furthermore, Crowley himself said: